NAlcan/Reply_BC2021/6.Interactive_code_files/Data_AnalysisVisualization.md

 an outlier (RN 2018-04-17) is not shown in any of the biplots, because the Chl-a axis ends at 45 µg L-1.

+# Part 2: Analysis of river comparisons

+### 2.1 Comparison of environmental variables between Uruguay and Negro River

 ### Differences within rivers used for train model (Negro and Uruguay)

-Generate de data frame to plot the variables for each river.
+Generate the data frame to plot the variables for each river.
 With a data-list each var transform into single data frame to make the plot

 ``` r